recyclejs/recycle/docs/concepts/ParentChild.md

 In Recycle, this stream is called `actions` and it's a form of a "*component API*".
-So if a parent wants to make use of children actions for updating its own state, it can bind listeners to it in the same way as for any other node.
+So if a parent wants to make use of children actions for updating its own state, it can bind listeners to it, the same way as for any other node.

 Suppose, a child component `ClickCounter` is dispatching `{type: 'buttonClicked'}` action: